ucapwmi/SPECT_codes/README.md

 This project builds upon prior work by Cate Gascoigne (MRes thesis, UCL, 2024) on 2D CNNs for SPECT phantom denoising, extending it to 3D architectures, anatomically realistic XCAT phantoms, and transformer-based and diffusion-based models.

-I would like to thank my supervisors Kris Thielemans, Gabriel Facini, and Cate Gascoigne for their guidance and support throughout this project.
+I would like to thank my supervisors Kris Thielemans, Efstathios Varzakis, and Cate Gascoigne for their guidance and support throughout this project.